lucyinthesky2111/milestone-project-one/README.md

 # Introduction
 * Clutch Kings College is a fictional training provider for the automotive industry.
-This site focuses specifically on marketing and gathering sign-ups for their Basic Car Maintenance Course.
+This site focuses specifically on marketing, and gathering sign-ups for their Basic Car Maintenance Course.

 * This is my first milestone project for the Code Institute Level 5 Diploma in Web Application Development.